Field Notes

 If they did, Roblox's entire economy would collapse.

-Usually means you'll be redirected somewhere else.
+Usually means you will be redirected somewhere else.

-It's an animation.
+It is an animation.
 There is no server connection.

 Marketing language.
 Not backend access.